2023 Solar Incentives Guide for Emeryville, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you've signed a net metering agreement with your Emeryville utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have in place a net metering agreement with your Emeryville utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.

 Federal Solar Incentives

-To more fully understand how the ITC might apply to you, speak to your local Emeryville solar panel installation expert and ask for more information.
+To best understand how the ITC could apply to your situation, speak to your local Emeryville solar panel installer and request more information.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will decrease slightly each year until the current program ends.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives